phreeza/manuscript_axon_potentials/doc/manuscript.md

 them based on a forward model of the extracellular field potential [@Holt1999Electrical;@Gold2006Origin].
 The first model includes a detailed multicompartment model of the axon population.
 The second is an analytically tractable simplification of a generic bundle of axons.
 Finally, we demonstrate the properties in real data using as a set of in-vivo electrophysiological recordings from the barn owl brain stem.

 - Some more refs to add: Ray Maunsell 2011, Belluscio 2012, Weiss 2010, rall, Rinzel, Goldwyn, telenzuk

 Results
 ==============
+*Axonal projections generate a dipole-like field potential* To understand the effect of axon geometry on the EFP, we began by simulating a fiber bundle which at first runs at constant diameter and without bifurcations, then reaches a bifurcation zone with an increasing number of fibers, before terminating (Figure 1A).
+The bundle fibers were stimulated with a background spontaneous rate, upon which a pulse of increased activity was added.
+The resulting extracellular potential was generated for several locations (Figure 1B) along the axon trunk.
+The most salient feature of the response traces is a biphasic deflection evoked by the rate pulse.
+The deflection is visible at all locations, and its peak-to-peak amplitude is indicated by the color code in figures 1A and 1B.
+Close to the trunk there is also a strong high-frequency noise component, generated by individual spikes.
+This component diminishes more rapidly in the radial direction, meaning that at larger radial distances the low-frequency component dominates the response.

 ![Axonal projections generate a dipole-like extracellular field potential.
 Extracellular evoked potential due to a pulse of activity in a generic fiber bundle. (**A**) shows the structure of the bundle, next to (**B**) EFP